PositiveVibe/mbuddy/README.md

 # meditationBuddy
-Using posenet with Expo.io to
+Using posenet with Expo.io to detect meditation from video.

 ## Perquisites installations